tacitdynamics/tacitdynamics.github.io/foldersync/help.md

 Some notes:

-* All filters are case-sensitive.
+* All filters are case-insensitive.
 * File extension filters can be for example "jpg" or "doc".
 Don't include leading period.
 * If filter value for the folder filters "contains", "equals", "startsWith" and "endsWith" contains a forward slash "/" then the filter is applied to the device path of the folder else only the folder name.
 * Regex filters are only applied to filename or foldername, not the full path.
 See more info for [regex](https://docs.oracle.com/javase/7/docs/api/java/util/regex/Pattern.html).